Global Agenda Council on New Energy Architecture 2012-2014

 Second, the Council contributed to the development and increasing visibility of the Global Energy Architecture Performance Index.
 The index was created by the World Economic Forum and independent experts, many of whom are affiliated with the Council, and provides decision-makers with a tool to monitor the performance of energy systems and a basis for assessing areas for improvement.

-Third, the Council is considering the possibility of introducing a high-level educational programme for new energy policy-makers entering their assignments.
+Third, the Council is considering introducing a high-level educational programme for new energy policy-makers entering their assignments.
 The vision is to establish this with partner institutions possessing the required capabilities.

 “History has shown that energy transition is not an abrupt change but one that unfolds over decades.
-Worryingly, the current trajectory will not solve the major energy challenges of today, which include the carbon problem, and energy access and security issues.”
+Worryingly, the current trajectory will not solve the main energy challenges of today, which include the carbon problem and energy access and security issues.”